BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_10.md

 If you completed all of the Kristiline Help Quests, there is a new quest we can do.
 In the house to the left, accept Ben's Sidequest upstairs.
 At night, head into the upper barn and talk to Ben again.
 You need to CATCH each Inkay outside.
 Ben will be kidnapped after... so we'll have to complete this quest later.

 Head north from the ranch onto the Grand Bridge map.
-After the chat, reenter the map and grab *TM123 Self Destruct* on the right, and on the left:
+After the chat, reenter the map and grab *TM123 Self Destruct* on the right, and on the left a hidden *Durin Berry* plus:

 **ZCell 096: Grand Bridge**

 !img("zcell096.png")

 Head back down to the Yui's Ranch area.
 You'll see a wooden post here: talk to it to activate it.
-This is the first Braviary Post, which will allow us to fly around Terrial Island like Floria's truck guy and Terajuma's Noctowl statues.
+This is the first Braviary Post, which will allow us to fly around Terrial Island like Floria's Truck Guy and Terajuma's Noctowl statues.

 Exit the ranch map in the bottom left to return to the first map of Route 7 from a different vantage point.
 Push a stone over the water to create a shortcut, then grab the *Ether* to the left.
 Enter the house barred by the cut tree at the top to meet the PC manager.